-Santa Monica, CA — The current LA Heatwave and the years of being reminded that Los Angeles is in the Hot Zone that is way overdue for a major quake has started me thinking about Earthquake Preparedness.
+Santa Monica, CA — Those recent Ridgecrest earthquakes were pretty darn powerful: 7.1 followed by thousands of aftershocks.
+The years of being reminded that Los Angeles is in the Hot Zone, and that we are way overdue for a major quake started me thinking about Earthquake Preparedness.

 I have a hastily thrown together Earthquake Kit but where in the hell did I put that thing???